stedolan/counterexamples/src/incomplete-variance.md

     they can be soundly combined.

-  - **Self types** allow a class to refer recursively to the type of `this` (which may be a subtype of the class being defined).
+  - **Self types** allow a class to refer recursively to the type of `this`, which may be a subtype of the class being defined.
 However, if the class has type parameters, any use of a self type must count as a use of those parameters.
 Failure to do so led to a soundness issue in Hack[^hack-self]:
     ```hack